meteatamel/knative-tutorial/docs/08-helloworldeventing.md

 ![Broker and Trigger](https://www.knative.dev/docs/eventing/images/broker-trigger-overview.svg)

-Knative Eventing has a few different types of event sources (Kubernetes, GitHub, GCP Pub/Sub etc.).
-In this tutorial, we will focus on GCP Pub/Sub events.
+Knative Eventing has a few different types of [event sources](https://knative.dev/docs/eventing/sources/) (Kubernetes, GitHub, GCP Pub/Sub etc.) that it can listen.
+In this tutorial, we will focus on listening Google Cloud related event sources such as Google Cloud Pub/Sub.

 ## Install Knative Eventing